Who We Are

 Grant Funding: We pursue grants from federal agencies, private foundations, and corporate giving programs focused on financial inclusion, economic development, and technology innovation.

-Earned Revenue: We generate modest revenue through conferences, training programs, and publications.
+Earned Revenue: We generate modest revenue through educational convenings, training programs, and publications, all in furtherance of our charitable and educational mission.

-We’re starting with a foundation-heavy model in Year 1, then building toward greater sustainability through recurring partnership revenue and earned income streams over time.
-This ensures we can serve our mission independently and sustainably over the long term.
+We’re starting with a foundation-supported model in Year 1, then building toward greater sustainability through recurring support and earned income streams over time.

 We take governance and transparency seriously.
 Here’s how we’re structured: